QAM-ATC/Infrastructure/README.md

 ## Infrastructure
 Updated as at 10/5/2020
 This group was build with the intent of developing a trading architecture for future members to adopt and utilise.
-As such the core focus of this repository is the section on How do we build a Trading bot.
+As such the core focus of this repository is the section on How do we [build a python trading bot](https://github.com/QAM-ATC/Infrastructure/tree/master/oanda_trading_bot).

 ### 1. Resources
 ####  Covers: